2

 3

-• $\begingroup$ Not sure how much the REST API has changed in the last several updates, but I'd assume it has and that library hasn't been updated in a year. $\endgroup$ Jun 2, 2019 at 22:17
+• $\begingroup$ Not sure how much the REST API has changed in the last several updates, but I'd assume it has and that library hasn't been updated in a year. $\endgroup$ Commented Jun 2, 2019 at 22:17

 • $\begingroup$ I actually used that library to fix the code snippet above lol.
 There may be issues with it, but generally speaking REST APIs tend to be largely the same - from a development standpoint it's almost always better to simply add new functionality rather than changing old functionality, because it breaks less downstream code.
 The only time I'd go against that is if there's a fundamental problem with the old stuff and it needs to be totally overhauled. $\endgroup$